 Salsiccia is an universal name for different types of fresh Italian sausage.
 It usually refers to a sausage made with minced or ground pork meat, pork fat, and numerous spices.
 If you are living in Norway, I can recommend the Jacob´s Salsiccia sausage.

 Agrodolce [ˌaɡroˈdoltʃe] sounds like a big word, but it is a term referring to a traditional sweet and sour sauce in Italian cuisine .
 In this recipe we caramelise sugar and add white balsamic vinegar to make the sauce.

 Anyhoo, one of my favourite recipes for Salsiccia sausage is from Food & Travel magazine.
-The creamy polenta and sweet and sour onions are a perfect compliment!
-(I actually think that a pork chop rubbed with fennel and salt will also be a wonderful combination with the creamy polenta, onions and aubergine.
-I am definitely going to try this soon!)
+The creamy parmesan polenta and sweet and sour onions and aubergine mix works extremely well with the Salsiccia sausage.

 I have adapted the recipe slightly as I felt that there was not enough sauce, you can never have enough sauce!!!

 - ¼ cup x castor sugar

 - ¼ cup x extra virgin olive oil

 - 400g x shallots, peeled.
 (If they are big, slice them in halve)

 - 3 Tbsp x capers, drained if brined, rinsed if salted